CyprienBosserelle/BG_Flood/doc/tutorial/TutorialRiver.md

 outvars = zs,h,u,v,zb,hmax,Umax,hUmax,twet;
 ```
 The "max" variables will be the maximum value during the whole simulation.
 To reset it between the outputs, see the resetmax variable.
+There is also special variables for risk assesment after inundation (Umax, hmax, hUmax, twet)
 - changing the name of the output file:
 ```{txt}
 outfile = Results_tuto_basicRun.nc;